LIFE STORY

 Obuchi Keizo

-I think he must have known something about me because he went out of his way to appoint me to his 1999-2000 National Peoples Education Reform Commission.
+I assume he must have known something about me because he went out of his way to appoint me to his 1999-2000 National Peoples Education Reform Commission.

 I liked what I saw of his rather gentle and intelligent moderation of the commission.
 He was also a progressive and his premature death in 1999 marked the end of sensible politics in Japan, at least for me.